darktrojan/idldocs/nsILDAPMessage.rst

 -------------

 Get all the attributes in this message.
 @exception NS_ERROR_OUT_OF_MEMORY
 @exception NS_ERROR_ILLEGAL_VALUE        null pointer passed in
 @exception NS_ERROR_UNEXPECTED           bug or memory corruption
 @exception NS_ERROR_LDAP_DECODING_ERROR  problem during BER decoding

-@return  array of all attributes in the current message

 Parameters
 ^^^^^^^^^^